halogenjs/model/Readme.md

 ## WARNING!

   Because of the need to remove the jQuery dependency (in keeping with the component philosophy of not bundling huge libraries with components) the .sync functionality of the Backbone models has been disabled.
 It can be readded.
 See [backbone-sync](http://github.com/green-mesa/backbone-sync).

+  In practice this will not be replaced.
+Hypermedia interactions are either read only (in the form of a self-discoverable API) or via controls (embedded forms).
+Sync is basically 'reload' and little more.
+It's likely that this functionality will be moved somewhere else and the Models themselves will not be responsible for loading themselves.

 ## Features